ahmed1490/netlify-hugo-cms/site/content/_index.md

 intro:
   heading: What do we offer?
   text: >-
-    We walked the same path that you are dreaming of.
-We studied in Europe.
+    We walked the same path that you dream of.
+Our members studied in Europe.
 We know the pain and hassle.
-And then we took it upon us to make this journey a cakewalk for you.
-Simply put, we will have couple of coffee talks with you, while we sort everything in the background, until you are ready to confidently fly to Europe for your next degree.
+So, we took it upon us to make this journey easy for you.
+Simply put, we will have couple of coffee talks with you, while we sort everything for you, until you are ready to confidently fly to Europe for your next degree.
 products:
   - image: img/illustrations-coffee.svg
     text: >-